Fatal crash shuts down portion of Schuylkill Expressway

 The crash happened around 3:30 a.m. in the eastbound lanes of the expressway near the Gladwyne exit.

 At one time all lanes of the highway were blocked in the area.
 The eastbound lanes of the expressway are currently closed in that area and traffic is backed up from Route 202 to the approach to the Blue Route.
-Traffic is being forced off the expressway at Gulph Mills.
+Traffic is being stalled on the expressway at Gulph Mills.

 At 5:30 a.m., police said they expected some of the lanes to reopen shortly.